Kate Bush: Legacy

 Bush was one of the singers whom Prince thanked in the liner notes of 1991's Diamonds and Pearls.
 Kirk Hammett of Metallica listed Bush as one of the influences on Master of Puppets.
 According to an unauthorised biography, Courtney Love of Hole listened to Bush among other artists as a teenager.
 Tricky of Massive Attack wrote an article about The Kick Inside, saying: "Her music has always sounded like dreamland to me....
 I don't believe in God, but if I did, her music would be my bible".
-John Lydon, better known as Johnny Rotten of the Sex Pistols, declared her work to be "beauty beyond belief".
+John Lydon, better known as Johnny Rotten of the Sex Pistols, declared her work to be "beauty beyond belief."
 Rotten once wrote a song for her, titled "Bird in Hand" (about exploitation of parrots) that Bush rejected.
 In 1999, VH1 named Bush the 46th-greatest woman in rock and roll.

-Marianne Faithfull mentioned Bush's four-octave range should be regarded as a "national treasure".
+Marianne Faithfull said that Bush's four-octave range should be regarded as a "national treasure".
 "My favourite instrument in the whole world is the human female voice, and Kate Bush is one of the reasons why.
-It is, by far, a Stradivarius," Faithfull says.
+It is, by far, a Stradivarius," Faithfull stated.
 "Which is why she rarely deals with the press or isn't in a rush to record.
 She's one of the few who can be above all that."
 Enya praised Bush in a similar manner: "When you think of Kate Bush, you think of the music, not the headlines."
 Rufus Wainwright named Bush one of his top ten gay icons.
 Outside music, Bush has been an inspiration to several fashion designers, including Hussein Chalayan.
 In 1998 an asteroid was named after Bush.

 In 2019, French record producer Pone, who is paralysed from amyotrophic lateral sclerosis, released Kate & Me, an entire album created from samples of Kate Bush's work.
 According to The Guardian, it's the "first album in history to be entirely produced through an eye-tracking device".
 Pone declares that Bush is the greatest artist of the past 40 years.
 Pone reiterated the experience in June 2021 by publishing Listen And Donate.
 An EP composed of four tracks including two originals by Pone, still based on samples of Kate Bush's work, and two remixes produced by SCH and Para One.
 JR signs the visual part of the project.
 The goal is to raise funds for the Trakadom association, created by Pone and two doctors in collaboration with the intensive care unit of the hospital of Nîmes.

 In 2020, Grazia magazine conducted an interview with UK Prime Minister Boris Johnson.
-When asked about the five most influential women in his life, Johnson placed Kate Bush at the fifth spot after deliberating between nominating Queen Elizabeth II, Margaret Thatcher, and Bush.
+When asked about the five most influential women in his life, Johnson placed Kate Bush at the fifth spot after deliberating between nominating Queen Elizabeth II, Margaret Thatcher and Bush.